gentoo-mirror/flussence/README.md

 # The `::flussence` Gentoo ebuild repository

-Some packages of decent quality.
-These all work for me; if you have any problems send them [here][gh-issues].
+Some packages of exceptionally high quality.
+I use many of these regularly; if you have any problems with installation send them [here][gh-issues].

 Requires an EAPI 5 (or higher) package manager.

+Note that the 3-line legalese header on each ebuild is required to be present by Gentoo's QA programs, and SHOULD NOT be construed as anything other than [meaningless boilerplate][gentoo-mistakes].

 ## Contents